lucpod/ticketless/lessons/03-apis-lambda/README.md

   - Use mock file to create the two gigs api (list all and list single)
   - add CORS headers
-  - show how to test the apis with lamba-local
+  - show how to test the apis with lambda-local

 ## 03.05 - Introduction to SAM